xssnick/tonutils-storage/README.md

 Alternative TON Storage implementation based on [tonutils-go](https://github.com/xssnick/tonutils-go), with [HTTP API](#http-api).

-You could freely use this storage in any type of projects, but if you are using it for commercial purposes, please consider donation, it will help us to develop and maintain projects like this 100% free and open source.
+You could freely use this storage in any type of projects.

-If you want to support this project you could donate any amount of TON or Jettons to `EQBx6tZZWa2Tbv6BvgcvegoOQxkRrVaBVwBOoW85nbP37_Go` ☺️
+If you want to support this project and help us to develop projects like this 100% free and open source, we would be grateful if you donate any amount of TON or Jettons to `EQBx6tZZWa2Tbv6BvgcvegoOQxkRrVaBVwBOoW85nbP37_Go` ☺️

 <img width="1082" alt="Screen Shot 2023-06-12 at 20 22 54" src="https://github.com/xssnick/tonutils-storage/assets/9332353/c321230b-0a6c-462d-946d-66d31bdb588a">